 Renovations of the Inn and Big Mill Farm Buildings

-• We have a clothesline outdoors and we use it!
-Line-dried sheets and pillowcases are a luxury that our guests deserve.
+We have a clothesline outdoors and we use it!
 In winter we use indoor antique drying racks which also help save energy.
-Our guests can use the clotheslines and drying racks; sunshine is earth-friendly bleach.
 See our news story and photo in the Washington Post.

 The Garden and Outdoor Things We Do

-• We pamper our trees since the farm has large 90-year-old deciduous trees that shade the Inn during summer, and allow sun to warm the Inn during winter.
+We pamper our trees since the farm has large 100-year-old deciduous trees that shade the Inn during summer, and allow sun to warm the Inn during winter.
 The stately pecan trees, over 100 feet in height, were planted by the Innkeeper’s own parents.

-• Our favorite, most celebrated, (tax deductible since we are a farm) organic pest control measure was Moses, resident feline of Big Mill.
+Our favorite, most celebrated, (tax deductible since we are a farm) organic pest control measure was Moses, resident feline of Big Mill.
 Moses cashed in one of her lives and is now resting on the farm.
-But Raisin is here and we have high hopes for her mousing talents.
+But Raisin and Effie are here and we have high hopes for their mousing talents.